iAmmar7/microfrontends-init/README.md

 ## Run the application

-- Navigate to the root-config, style-guide folder and run the below command
+- Navigate to the root-config, styleguide, auth, navbar, attendance folder and run the below command

   ```js
   npm start